Tali Segal and Amanda Lee Condict

 Survivor

 Twist on Cancer: In the summer of 2022, my world turned sideways when I received a call that something was seen on my routine mammogram.
 When you receive a cancer diagnosis, you have so much to learn and so many decisions to make “yesterday.”
 As I learned my way through cancer, I found it important to educate others.
-I was just one step ahead of my vast support system of family and friends.
-But that was enough.
+I was just one step ahead of my vast support system of family and friends, but that was enough.

 I continue to educate as part of a cancer speakers’ bureau, and I serve as a “buddy” to others going through breast cancer.
 Among the many pieces of information I would like others to learn is that there are so many types of cancer and so many types of breast cancer.
 For many of us, cancer treatment does not end the day chemotherapy or radiation therapy or other forms of active treatment end.
 I, like about 70% of breast cancer patients in the United States, deal with a cancer that is hormone-driven; the treatment for many involves taking hormone blockers or hormone receptor modulators every single day for years, often with numerous side effects.
 The cancer may have been taken out of many of us, but the cancer is not behind us.